top of page

 Lincoln had been born in Kentucky, Douglas in New England.
 Lincoln lived in the capital, Springfield, in the middle of the state, Douglas in Chicago in the northern part.
 They had known each other for twenty-five or thirty years.
 Each had come to Illinois as a young man.
 Lincoln was now close to fifty, Douglas a few years younger.
 Douglas was short and stocky, Lincoln tall and lanky.
 Lincoln had dark, sunken eyes and a shadowy face, long and gaunt; Douglas had bright, fiery eyes, with a pale and puffy face.
 Douglas was a Democrat, Lincoln a Republican.
 The Republican party was new, having been born only four years before, in response to Douglas’ own Kansas-Nebraska Act, an earth-shaker.

-Online seminars in this series will take place on Monday afternoons, 12:00-2:00PM Pacific Time.
+Online seminars in this series will take place on Tuesday evenings, 5:30-7:00PM Pacific Time.
 Attendees will be mailed the text.
 Sessions will be facilitated by Eric Stull.
 Groups will be limited to 16 participants and no prior knowledge is required.
 Teachers will be offered 2 CEU credits for participating.
 This eight-week series is $500.
 Community of Lifelong Learner subscribers receive a discount of $50 through a refund.
 Payment options are available.

 Make one $500 payment. (subscribers receive a $50 refund)